smart-data-models/dataModel.Environment/WaterObserved/doc/spec_FR.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     swellDirection:
-      description: 'Swells Direction observed.'
+      description: Swells Direction observed
       maximum: 360
       minimum: 0
       type: number